HomeDev GuideRecipesAPI Reference

 Describes the Optimizely Dynamic Data Store (DDS), which saves, loads and searches compile-time data types (.NET object instances) and run-time data types (property bags) in shared tables in SQL Server.

 The Optimizely Dynamic Data Store (DDS) is an Object-Relational mapper.
-When used with compile time data types (.NET classes), all properties that have a public getter and a setter (setter does not need to be public) are mapped to a column in a database table.
+When used with compile time data types (.NET classes), properties with a public getter and a setter (setter does not need to be public) are mapped to a column in a database table.
 For runtime data types, each property added to a PropertyBag is also mapped in the same way.

-DDS is a component offering an API and infrastructure for the saving, loading and searching of both compile time data types (.NET object instances) and runtime data types (property bags) in shared tables in SQL Server.
-The component is shipped as part of the Framework package.
+DDS is a component that offers an API and infrastructure for saving, loading, and searching compile-time data types (.NET object instances) and runtime data types (property bags) in shared tables in SQL Server.
+It is shipped as part of the Framework package.

 DDS has the following advantages: